jtorniainen/midas_workshop/README.md

-# midas_workshop
+# MIDAS Workshop 2.2.2015
-Source code and presentation files for the MIDAS Workshop
+Source code and presentation files for the MIDAS Workshop can be found in this repository!